Murder of Yanfei Bao: Legal proceedings

-On 15 August 2023, police charged the 52 year old man accused of Bao's kidnapping with a single murder charge.
+On 15 August 2023, police charged Tingjun Cao with a single charge of murder.
 Police also confirmed they were seeking information from the public about a tracksuit, top, and spade.
-That same day, the suspect pleaded not guilty to the murder charge through his lawyer.
-The accused was remanded into custody until 1 September 2023.
+That same day, Cao pleaded not guilty to the murder charge.
+Cao was remanded into custody until 1 September 2023.

-On 1 September 2023, the murder suspect was identified as Tingjun Cao.
-His lawyer no longer sought interim name suppression.
+On 1 September 2023, Cao was publicly identified after his lawyer no longer sought name suppression.
 Cao appeared before the Christchurch High Court via audio-visual link.
 He was remanded in custody, reappearing at the high court by audio-visual 10 November while his lawyer was granted additional time for preparation.
 Police custody was continued until his next court appearance in December 2023.

-A tentative trial date was set for 24 October 2024, the trial started early on 21 October 2024.
+A tentative trial date was set for 24 October 2024, and the trial started early on 21 October 2024.
 Cao opted for a jury trial.

-On 23 August 2024, now 53 year old Tingjun Cao appeared via video link before Justice Rob Osborne at the Christchurch High Court.
-Tingjun Cao's lawyer Joshua Macleod said in a statement, "From our perspective everything is still on track”.
+On 23 August 2024, now 53-year-old Cao appeared via video link before Justice Rob Osborne at the Christchurch High Court.
+Cao's lawyer Joshua Macleod said in a statement, "From our perspective everything is still on track."

 Trial

-On 21 October 2024, ahead of schedule the murder trial of Yanfei Bao began with the selection of a jury of six men and six women.
-The trial was set for six weeks with Justice Lisa Preston presiding at the Christchurch High Court.
-The court heard from 80 witness including Bao's husband Paul Gooch, family, friends, police officers, forensic experts and medical professionals.
-Since the defendant Tingjun Cao only spoke Chinese, the court utilised the services of a translator to translate the court proceedings from English into Chinese, and vice versa.
+On 21 October 2024, the murder trial began with the selection of a jury of six men and six women.
+The trial was set to run for six weeks with Justice Lisa Preston presiding at the Christchurch High Court.
+The court heard from 80 witnesses, including Bao's husband Paul Gooch, family, friends, police officers, forensic experts, and medical professionals.
+Since the defendant only spoke Chinese, the court utilised the services of a translator to translate the court proceedings from English into Chinese, and vice versa.

 The Crown was represented by prosecutors Cameron Stuart and Pip Currie.
 Cao was initially represented by defence lawyers Colin Eason and Joshua Macleod.
-During the third week of the trial, Tingjun Cao sacked his defence team and decided to represent himself during the trial.
+During the third week of the trial, Cao sacked his defence team and decided to represent himself during the trial.
 Justice Preston appointed Eason and Macleod as standby counsel.